 Name: X-RapidAPI-Key, Value: YOUR_API_KEY

-The data will be imported into Google Sheets in a moment.
+The Google Search results will be imported into Google Sheets in a moment.
 Below is a snippet of the Google Search results imported into Google Sheets.

-Once the Google Search results have been imported into Google Sheets, they can be updated automatically at regular intervals–hourly, daily, weekly or on custom days.
-And these data will be sent to you via email and or Slack so that you stay updated on any issue or topics of your interest.
-Click here to learn how to set a refresh schedule and set up alerts in Amigo.
+After successfully importing the Google Search results to Google Sheets, set a refresh schedule to update the search results periodically–hourly, daily, weekly, or on custom days.
+And, if you so wish, these data will be sent to you and your team via email and or Slack so that you stay updated on any issue or topics of your interest.
+Learn how to set a refresh schedule and set up alerts in Amigo.

 With Amigo you can easily extract data from various sources and import them to Google Sheets in a few clicks.
 Visit our blog to discover more.